AndreLeEEEEE/RSheets/README.md

 Update 12/15/2020: Alex and I have decided to just do the third method.
 It'll probably be easier for Rick this way since he won't have to have a template stored on his computer nor will he have to come up with a list of possible parts he could request.

+Update 12/17/2020: I have sent the program executable to Rick.
+The only thing left to do is to wait for his feedback.